Lake Forest College

 Lake Forest is affiliated with the Associated Colleges of the Midwest.
-The college has 23 varsity teams which compete in the NCAA Division III Midwest Conference.
+The college has 23 varsity teams that compete in the NCAA Division III Midwest Conference.

 History

 Lake Forest College was founded in 1857 by Reverend Robert W. Patterson as a Presbyterian alternative to the Methodist Northwestern University in Evanston.
 It was originally named Lind University after Sylvester Lind, who had given $80,000 to launch the school.
 Patterson and his fellow Chicago Presbyterians established the town of Lake Forest and the university roughly halfway between Evanston and Waukegan two years after the Chicago and Milwaukee Railway began service from Chicago.
 They hired St. Louis landscape architect Almerin Hotchkiss to design the town of Lake Forest with a university park at its center.
-Hotchkiss used the area's wooded ravines and forest as guidelines to plat a park-like, curvilinear layout for the town.
+Hotchkiss used the area's wooded ravines and forest as guidelines to design the town.

-Lake Forest Academy, a boys' preparatory school and the first project of the university, began offering classes in 1858; collegiate-level courses began in 1860.
-By the mid-1860s, a small New England-style village had been established with an academy building, a Presbyterian church and several homes.
-The school had a medical college from 1859 to 1863, which later split off and eventually became part of Northwestern University, now known as the Northwestern University Feinberg School of Medicine.
+Lake Forest Academy, a boys' preparatory school, began offering classes in 1858; collegiate-level courses began in 1860.
+By the mid-1860s, a small New England–style village had been established with an academy building, a Presbyterian church, and several homes.
+The school had a medical college (Lind Medical School) from 1859 to 1863, which later became independent and eventually became part of Northwestern University, now known as the Northwestern University Feinberg School of Medicine.

 In 1865, the name became Lake Forest University.
-In 1869 Ferry Hall, a girls' preparatory school and junior college, opened as a division of the university.
+In 1869 Ferry Hall, a girls' preparatory school and junior college, opened as a division of the university led by Fannie Ruth Robinson.
 It later merged with Lake Forest Academy in 1974.

 In 1876 Mary Eveline Smith Farwell started Lake Forest College, a coeducational division of the university, under the leadership of the Reverend Patterson.
-In 1878, College Hall (now Young Hall) was built following a fire that destroyed the former hotel being used for classes.
+In 1878, College Hall (now Brown Hall) was built following a fire that destroyed the former hotel being used for classes.

-The Reverend James Gore King McClure arrived in Lake Forest in 1881 as the pastor of the Presbyterian Church.
-Under his influence over the next 50 years, the college experienced a large transition "from a pluralistic graduate and professional emphasis to a singular undergraduate liberal arts focus," says Lake Forest College archivist Art Miller, who co-wrote 30 Miles North: A History of Lake Forest College, Its Town, and Its City of Chicago.
-During this time, the college's theater group, the Garrick Players, the yearbook, and student newspaper, The Stentor, were all formed.
+James Gore King McClure arrived in Lake Forest in 1881 as the pastor of the Presbyterian Church.
+Under his influence over the next 50 years, the college experienced a large transition "from a pluralistic graduate and professional emphasis to a singular undergraduate liberal arts focus," says former Lake Forest College archivist Art Miller (1996-2013), who co-wrote the 2000 book 30 Miles North: A History of Lake Forest College, Its Town, and Its City of Chicago.